Our label

 What our mark means

-When you see the UEBT Certified label it means that an ingredient was harvested or grown in a way that respects people and biodiversity.
+When you see the UEBT certification label it means that a botanical was harvested or grown in a way that respects people and biodiversity.

-The label stands for our seven principles of ethical sourcing:
+The label stands for our seven principles of ethical sourcing founded inside the UEBT standard:

 Conservation of biodiversity